 During the summertime, don't we all find ourselves drinking more iced tea, especially in the afternoons?
-Starting in June and continuing through summer, the teas we select for our Tea Club subscription are great for either hot or cold brewing.
+Starting in May and continuing through summer, you'll receive teas in Tea Club subscription that are great for either hot or cold brewing.

-We discovered cold brewing a couple of years ago, and it’s simplified how we make iced tea.
+We discovered cold brewing a few years ago, and it’s simplified how we make iced tea.
 Here are the very easy steps: